Robust Ultra-wideband Range Error Mitigation with Deep Learning at the Edge: Proposed Methodology

 \subsection{Network optimization and quantization techniques}

-As already mentioned, a UWB range error mitigation technique should respect constraints on memory, power and latency requirements to be applicable in real-time and on-board.
+As already mentioned, a UWB range error mitigation technique should respect constraints on memory, power, and latency requirements to be applicable in real-time and on-board.
 For this reason, we investigate different graph optimization and quantization methods to both decrease model size and computational cost.
 In the literature, several techniques to increase neural network efficiency can be found \cite{gong2014compressing,gupta2015deep,han2016eie,han2015deep,jacob2018quantization}.
 In particular, we focus on the following main approaches: \begin{itemize} \item network pruning and layer fusing that consists in optimizing the graph by removing low-weight nodes that give almost no contribution to the outcome and fuse different operations to increase efficiency; \item weights quantization that consists of reducing the number of bits required to represent each network parameters; \item activations quantization, that reduces the representation dimension of values during the feed-forward pass, thus reducing also the computational demand; \item quantization-aware training, in which the network is trained considering a-priori the effect of quantization trying to compensate it. \end{itemize}

 We produce five different versions of REMnet, depending on the adopted techniques.
 The first is the plain float32 network with no modifications.
-To this first model, we apply graph optimization only, without quantization to investigate its effect on precision and inference efficiency.
-The third version is obtained by reducing the precision of the weights to 16 bits.
-Activations and operation still are represented as 32 bits floating points.
-The last two models deals instead with 8 bits full integer quantization.
+We apply graph optimization to this first model without quantization to investigate its effect on precision and inference efficiency.
+The third version is obtained by quantizing the weights to 16 bits, while activations and operations are still represented as 32 bits floating points.
+The last two models deal instead with 8 bits full integer quantization.

-This strategy is the most radical to increase network efficiency by changing the representation of both weights and activations to integers.
-That greatly reduce memory and computational demands due to the high efficiency of computations on integer with respect to floating-point managing.
+This strategy is the most radical to increase network efficiency by changing the representation of both weights and activations to integers, greatly reducing memory and computational demands due to the high efficiency of integer computations.
 However, a great problem is how to manage completely by integer-only operations the feed-forward pass of the network.
 We follow the methodology presented by Jacob et al. \cite{jacob2018quantization} in which each weight and activation are quantized with the following scheme: